alan-turing-institute/data-safe-haven/processes/provider-overview.md

 At some tiers, new Referees or members of the research team must also be approved by the Dataset Provider Representative.

-Before joining a project, Researchers, Investigators and Referees must certify in the management system that they have received training in handling data in the system.
+Before joining a project, Researchers, Investigators and Referees must agree to any additional commitments required by the project.

-As required by law, the Dataset Provider Representative must also certify that the organisation providing the dataset has permission from the dataset owner, if they are not the dataset owner themselves, to share it with the Turing, and this should be recorded within the management system database.
+Users are removed from a project promptly once their involvement with the project ends.

 Data ingress (data entering a secure Environment from an external source)
 ----------------------------------------------------------------